TerribleDev/Git-CheatSheet/readme.md

 ## Committing:

+Making a commit in git involves 3 steps:

+Step 1.
+Stage the files to be committed
+Step 2. make a commit and leave a Message
+Step 3.
+Push the commit to the remove server

+Step 1:

 `git add .` OR `git add path/to/file` OR `git add *.png`

+***doing git add . will stage all files in the current directory down that are not gitignored (and is often the easiest way)***

+Step 2:

 `git commit -m "Your Message"`

+Step 3:
 `git push origin YourBranchName` (master could go here..)